Rik445/site/index.md

   background_image: "/uploads/2021/12/15/buddha-wallpaper-1024x683.jpg"
 - template: content-feature
   block: feature-1
+  media_alignment: Right
+  content: 'xBuddha is a cryptocurrency created on the XRPL network designed to have
+    different use cases: From a global payment method (Fast, cheap and secure) to a payment method for the Buddha ecosystem.'
+  media:
+    image: "/uploads/2021/12/15/2021-12-06-12-11-18.jpeg"
+    alt_text: ''
+  headline: ''
+  slug: ''
+- template: content-feature
+  block: feature-1
   media_alignment: Left
   content: With a fixed supply of only 50 billion, we want to create utilities and
     value around the token, so that the utility reflects the long-term benefit on